 IAU College’s Office of Student Affairs sponsors an extensive calendar of activities and events designed to introduce students to sites of historic and cultural interest throughout the region.
 Students in Aix will typically have two or three excursions, including visits to places like Le Luberon, Fontaine de Vaucluse, and Nice/ Cannes.
 In addition, students will have ample opportunity to explore Provence and other regions of France during weekends and breaks.

 This program is open to sophomores, juniors and seniors in good academic and social standing with a minimum GPA of 2.5.
-While previous French language experience is preferred, all students admitted to the Aix Center of Humanities and Social Sciences track MUST successfully complete at least one semester of French language at HWS prior to enrolling abroad.
+While previous French language experience is preferred, all students admitted to the IAU program must successfully complete at least one semester of French language at HWS prior to going abroad.
+Students seeking admission to The French Honors Program must have a minimum GPA of 3.0, have successfully completed a minimum of 4 semesters of college-level French and be recommended by the Department of French and Francophone Studies.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 NOTE: This information is subject to change.
 Please see the CGE for more information.